-Experience the Isle of Wight Festival 1970, which became likely the single largest event of the original hippie era.
+Experience the Isle of Wight Festival 1970 — likely the single largest event of the original hippie era — and the other early years of the British Woodstock.

-The U.K.'s answer to these gatherings was the Isle Of Wight festival, originally held from 1968-1970, the last of which was such a huge event — attracting more than 600,000 people by some estimates — that it arguably became a victim of its own success.
-For three years, thousands of young people descended upon the small island tourist community, causing Parliament to pass a special act that would prevent unlicensed gatherings of more than 5,000 people.
+The U.K.'s answer to these gatherings was the Isle Of Wight Festival, originally held from 1968-1970, the last of which was such a huge event — attracting more than 600,000 people by some estimates — that it arguably became a victim of its own success.
+Three years in a row, thousands of young people descended upon the small island tourist community, causing Parliament to pass a special act that would prevent unlicensed gatherings of more than 5,000 people.

 The festival was the brainchild of the Foulk brothers, two enterprising locals who saw a gap in the market for a large rock festival in the U.K. The first event, held on August 31 and September 1, 1968, featured the American psychedelic rock band Jefferson Airplane as headliners, with support from Arthur Brown, Fairport Convention, and others.
 It was considered a success with an attendance of 10,000.

 The 1969 festival was much larger with an attendance of about 150,000 mainly due to the promoters securing Bob Dylan to perform.
-Dylan had been recovering from a debilitating motorbike accident in 1966 and had been living in the Catskill mountains, not far from Woodstock.
+Dylan had been recovering from a debilitating motorbike accident in 1966 and had been living in New York's Catskill Mountains, not far from Woodstock.
 However, Dylan was a no-show at the Woodstock festival in 1969, but instead headlined at the Isle of Wight Festival only two weeks later.

 Those who attended the Isle of Wight Festival 1970 got to see some legendary performances from musicians like Jimi Hendrix, The Who, Joni Mitchell, and The Doors.
 In spite of this, a sustained campaign from wealthy locals, paired with huge organizational challenges, resulted in the festival ending as a financial failure, failing to turn a profit, and being declared a free event.